jennie-n/rockPaperScissors/README.md

-# rockPaperScissors
-A rock paper scissors game played against the computer
+A rock, paper, scissors game played against the computer that implements error checking